How Your HR Team Can Offer More Support to Your People

 - The might not want to look vulnerable or ‘weak’ at work

 - They might be concerned about their issue becoming common knowledge

 - They might not have even considered that they can turn to HR in their time of need

-So while you’ll need to keep an eye out for the warning signs of a colleague in distress, as covered above, it’s also important that you make it common knowledge to your company’s employees that you are there should they be inclined to come to HR for support.
+So while you’ll need to keep an eye out for the warning signs of a coworker in distress as covered above it’s also important that you make it common knowledge to your company’s employees that you are there should they be inclined to come to HR for support.

 How to let people know that they can talk to you

-It needs to be made clear when a new hire joins your organisation that Human Resources has an open door policy and that if they need to speak to you - about anything - they are welcome to do so in a space that is welcoming, caring and strictly confidential.
+It needs to be made clear when a new hire joins your organization that Human Resources has an open door policy and that if they need to speak to you - about anything - they are welcome to do so in a space that is welcoming caring and strictly confidential.

 This would also be good information to add to your new hire checklist and onboarding manual so that you can ensure that all employees have been made aware of it.